 Year-round and seasonal residents, and visitors play an active role in the PEP by supporting, promoting and participating in efforts to protect this not so hidden gem on the east end.
 To view our upcoming events, visit our calendar of events.
 Never miss a volunteer opportunity by joining our mailing list and by following us on Facebook.

 We also encourage all who have an interest in the Peconics to join the PEP Citizens Advisory Committee.
 This committee plays a part in the PEP Management Conference and continues to develop the broad-based support needed to ensure that estuary program actions are successfully carried out into the implementation phase.
 Visit the CAC page for more information.

 The Peconic Estuary Program provides educational materials for targeted audiences to help them learn about and do their part to protect the estuary.
-Best Management Practices, fertilizer reduction and elimination, stormwater pollution reduction and responsible boating are some of these efforts.
+Best Management Practices, fertilizer reduction and elimination, proper disposal of hazardous waste, stormwater pollution reduction and responsible boating are some of these efforts.

 Search here for Digital Brochures

 The PEP has created puzzles, worksheets, a scavenger hunt and kid’s booklets for educators to use in the classroom to teach about the environment.
 Visit our Resources for Educators page to view all of PEP’s English and Spanish material for kids.